 - internally emphasise the importance of our clearly defined management tools and responsibilities.

-The German Corporate Governance Code as amended on 13 May 2013 (the ‘Code’) sets forth substantial legal requirements for the management and supervision of listed German companies.
-The rules are based to a large extent on internationally recognised standards for sound and responsible company management.
+The German Corporate Governance Code in its current version as of 13 May 2013 (the ‘Code’) sets forth substantial legal requirements for the management and supervision of listed German companies.
+The rules are based to a large extent on internationally recognized standards for sound and responsible company management.

 The general key principles of sound Corporate Governance are: observance of shareholder and employee interests, effective cooperation between the Management Board and the Supervisory Board and open and transparent communication.

-“Evotec AG has complied in 2013 with the recommendations of the Governmental Commission on the German Corporate Governance Code as published in the official section of the Federal Gazette and intends to comply in the future with the recommendations of the Code, with the following exceptions:
+“Evotec AG has complied in 2013 with the recommendations of the Govern-mental Commission on the German Corporate Governance Code (the “Code”) as published in the official section of the Federal Gazette and intends to comply in the future with the recommendations of the Code, with the following exceptions:

 - To incentivise executives via variable long-term incentive compensation, the 2012 Annual General Meeting in June approved the so-called Share Performance Plan.
 This complies with the recommendations set forth in Section 4.2.3 of the Code.
 In particular, it refers to specific key performance indicators and defines a “Maximum Target”.
 From 2012 onwards, the Share Performance Plan replaced Evotec’s stock option programme.
 Stock options issued in existing stock option programmes remain valid.
 While the exercise of options under these programmes requires an increase of the share price, the exercise is not related to other relevant comparison parameters as recommended in Section 4.2.3 of the Code.
 This decision is based on the lack of relevant comparison benchmarks in the field of German Biotech at the time when the stock option programmes were created.